miroberes/miroberes.github.io/README.md

 #### CKAD Exam Tips

+The **CKAD Exam Tips** repository (rendered as GitHub Pages [here](https://miroberes.github.io)) contains a collection of tips to help you prepare for the CKAD exam (Certified Kubernetes Application Developer) as well as other CK* series exams, such as CKA and CKS.
-The **CKAD Exam Tips** repository (rendered as GitHub Pages [here](https://miroberes.github.io/CKAD-Exam-Tips/)) contains a collection of tips to help you prepare for the CKAD exam (Certified Kubernetes Application Developer) as well as other CK* series exams, such as CKA and CKS.
+The **CKAD Exam Tips** repository (rendered as GitHub Pages here) contains a collection of tips to help you prepare for the CKAD exam (Certified Kubernetes Application Developer) as well as other CK* series exams, such as CKA and CKS.

 It includes: